 - Hip dysplasia

-In the case of progressive retinal atrophy, juvenile dilated cardiomyopathy, and storage disease, prevention is generally only achieved by identifying carriers of the relevant genes and not breeding those dogs further.
+In the case of PRA, juvenile dilated cardiomyopathy, and storage disease, prevention is generally only achieved by identifying carriers of the relevant genes and not breeding those dogs further.

 Diet and Nutrition